uoRetr0/Falling-Sand-Simulator/README.md

 ### Running the Simulator

 - **Web Version**: Access the simulation directly in the browser via the provided URL.
 - **Desktop Version**: After compiling the project according to the operating system-specific instructions, launch the application to start the simulation.
+The `main.exe` is a windows compiled application.

 ## Future Improvements